Anari (1993 film)

+Filmfare listed this film as being Karisma Kapoor's best film of the year 1993.

 Plot

 The story begins with the birth of a baby girl, Raj Nandini Singh, in the world of feudal landlords (Zamindars), whose word is law for the villagers who work on their land.
 Nandini's three brothers throw a feast in honor of the girl.
 The young son of the local singer (who had died) is brought in to sing for the event.
 The three brothers raise Nandini like their own child as their parents had died.
 At the age of 5, an astrologer predicts that Nandini will bring much happiness to the family, but her marriage will be based on her choice and not the choice of her elder brothers.
 This angers the brothers and to prevent this from happening, she is raised within the confines of the house.
 She is home-schooled and when she does go out, all the men are warned to hide from Nandini and that seeing Nandini will be result in dire consequences.

 Raj Nandini (Karisma Kapoor) reaches puberty.
 The few men allowed around her are the service staff and her bodyguards.
 Meanwhile, the boy who sang, Rama (Venkatesh Daggubati) grows up to be a naive and gullible simpleton with a heart of gold.
 He is raised by his widowed mother Savitri (Raakhee Gulzar).
 He doesn't go to school and spends his time singing and entertaining the people of the village.

 One day the bodyguards get into a fight with Rama who beats them up.
 Impressed by Rama's naivete and fighting skills, Nandini's brothers hire Rama to be Nandini's bodyguard and butler.
 Nandini, meanwhile, starts to resent her lack of freedom.
 She tricks Rama into showing her the village without her brothers' knowledge.
 Rama complies with her wishes and shows her the village, which results in Nandini falling ill.
-Rama is blamed for Nandini getting sick and gets beaten up by the brothers.
+Rama is blamed for Nandini getting sick and gets thrashed up by the brothers, who think Rama neglected his duty.
 Nandini, who has just started to like Rama, feels guilty for being the reason for him getting thrashed.
-This incident brings them closer emotionally.
+She shares her medicine with Chanti who inadvertently equates Nandini to his mother, as being the few people who truly care for him.This incident brings them closer emotionally.
 Nandini realizes she is now in love with Rama.